-For several years he practiced international commercial law and dispute resolution with Freshfields Bruckhaus & Deringer in London and Morgan Lewis & Bockius in Washington D.C.
-He has advised investors, States, international organizations and non-governmental organisations on matters of international law, commercial arbitration and investor-state arbitration.
+For several years he practised international commercial law and dispute resolution.
+He advised investors, states, international organisations and non-governmental organisations on matters of international law, commercial arbitration and investor-state arbitration.

 - Freshfields Bruckhaus Deringer, Associate (London, UK)

 - Morgan, Lewis & Bockius, International Consultant (Washington, DC, USA)

 - US Court of Appeals, District of Columbia Circuit, Extern Law Clerk to Judge Stephen F. Williams (Washington, DC, USA)

 - Harvard Law School, Research Assistant to Professor Reinier Kraakman (Cambridge, MA, USA)

 - International Labour Organisation, Legal Intern (Geneva, Switzerland)

 - Baker & McKenzie, Summer Associate (St Petersburg, Russia)